 I wonder if he complains about me.
 I wonder if she’s negative about me when I’m not present.
 If that’s how they treat the people closest to them, I don’t want any part of it.

 As a result, they hold back.
 They don’t bring their best effort.
 But if people see you authentically praising those closest to you, they’ll be more willing to step up.
 It reinforces your qualities to lead and creates the optimal climate for your leadership.

-To help you really reap the rewards of these five reasons, I want to extend a challenge.
+To help you really reap the rewards of marriage affirmations, I want to extend a challenge.
 If you’re not married, you can modify this list as needed.
-Try this for next ten days.
+Try this for next 10 days.

 - Ask your spouse to read this post and then find some time to discuss it.

 Decide together you are going to speak well of one another in public—and in private.